Sreosha/Movie-Recommendation-System/README.md

 # Movie-Recommendation-System
-A content based movie recommendation system which recommends top 5 similar movies
+A content based movie recommendation system which recommends top 5 similar movies from TMDB.